Ariedam64/MagicGarden-modMenu/README.md

 ### 🧩 Misc
 - Player ghost movement toggle with adjustable delay to move silently.
-- Seed deleter workflow to bulk-select species, review totals, and delete/clear in one place.
+- Seed and decor deleter workflows to bulk-select items, review totals, and delete/clear in one place.
 - Inventory sorter upgrade with direction selector, toggle to reveal item values with filtered totals, and persistence so your last sort/search combo is reapplied automatically.

 ### 📊 Stats